 Thus, for Toney vs McCallum II, both had to prove not only that they were the other’s superior, but that they remained legit attractions.
 But “Lights Out” betrayed no signs of nerves pre-contest, telling the press he would give his rival “… no respect.
 He’ll get so tired of getting his butt whipped, he’ll quit.”
 McCallum, meanwhile, epitomized the quiet but unshakable confidence of a fighter who felt he had deserved the win the first time around.
 Still, at 35, he had to know this could be his last roll of the dice.

 The pair traded jabs early in the opener, with Toney, clad in gold, looking sharp and aggressive.
 The champion also unloaded a handful of snappy combinations targeted at the midsection, though McCallum landed a piston-like jab and double left hook with a minute remaining.
-The second followed a similar pattern to the first, the younger man exhibiting quicker hands and more dynamism, with McCallum preferring to busily poke away with his jab, but “The Body Snatcher” also dug a couple of eye-catching body shots under Toney’s elbows.
+The second followed a similar pattern to the first, the younger man exhibiting quicker hands and more dynamism, with McCallum preferring to busily poke away with his jab.
+“The Body Snatcher” also detonated a few eye-catching body shots under Toney’s elbows.

 Fierce, competitive exchanges characterised the fight’s middle section, and every time you felt James had landed a game-changing blow, Mike responded with his own two-fisted salvo.
 A combination of the champ’s famously lazy style – exploding with heavy counters and clusters then sleepwalking for 30 or 40 seconds, throwing little while blocking, calculating and admiring his work – made for close rounds, particularly given McCallum’s age-defying activity level, consistency and eye-catching body shots.